Epic road trip time: make sure your tires are up to it

 - Continually keep an eye on tread depth, foreign objects stuck in the tread, and any gouges that might be evident on the tire sidewalls.
 Of note: don’t check just the tread depth at the curb.
 Instead, take a look at both the inside and outside of the tire, as tire wear can often be uneven.
 Given their importance, the cost of new tires is small when compared to the cost – both financially and emotionally – of a failed tire on a passenger vehicle.

 Be safe out there and come back to txGarage.com later in the summer to find out where we took our vacation and how the Expedition held up to the task.
+For those in need of new tires, make sure you visit your local All Weather Tire Retailer for a quick replacement.

 Test results of summer and all-season tires can always be found at www.tirerack.com.